Tibing/howtomake.software/blog/why-reducer-is-reducer.md

 ```

 Now it looks like a **reducer**!
 Am I right?
 We're close!
-Now, let's remember how we did state transformation at the reducer - using switch/case statement!
+Now, let's remember how we did state transformation at the reducer - using a switch/case statement!

 ```typescript
 const actions = [action1, action2, action3, action4, action5];